 7.5.10.
-Construction water Responsibility - Project Manager / Contractor / ECO / owner
+Construction water

 All cement effluent from mixer washings and run-off from batching areas, as well as other work areas, should be contained in suitable manner, these areas should be lined and allowed to dry from time to time in order to remove the solid materials.
 Care should be taken to prevent the runoff of construction water, to other areas on site or onto adjacent sites.